 Services PMI (MoM) (U.K.)

 The service output used to be pretty steady during the first half of 2018, but then it entered a softening trend as the Brexit deal kept being pushed down the road.
 The services PMI indicator fell to 50.4 points in November which is pretty close to contraction, but it jumped higher to 51.2 points in December.
-Today's report is for January and it is expected at 51.1 points, but it fell close to contraction as this indicator came at 50.1 points.
+In January it was expected at 51.1 points, but it fell close to contraction as this indicator came at 50.1 points.
 In February this sector was expected to stagnate at 50.0 points but it jumped to 51.3 points.
-Please follow us for coverage of this event live and the impact it might have on the currency by experienced market analysts.
+Please follow us for coverage of this event live by experienced market analysts.

 <% indicator.indicator_name %>

 <% ssp.ssp_posted_at |date:"HH:mm" %>

 The U.K. Services PMI is a statistic that measures the economic situation for the U.K. services sector.
 It is a key representation of aggregate sales and employment levels.
 In comparison to the Manufacturing PMI, the Services PMI does not impact GDP positively or negatively.
 PMI Services is released by two private information outlets: Markit Economics and the Chartered Institute of Purchasing and Supply.It is important to note that a value of 50 is the baseline for the Services PMI.
 Values above 50 are a signal of expansion, while below 50 indicates a slowdown.
 Market participants are partial to higher values, as this is evidence of sectoral growth.In terms of volatility, the Services PMI is a secondary metric for the U.K. Although the service industry plays a large role in the U.K.’s economy, the Services PMI release does not spike volatility in the GBP to the degree of a primary metric.